Blog graphic: A Guide to Brand Strategy article.

 A Guide to Brand Strategy

-March 25, 2022 13 minute read
+January 25, 2024 15 minute read

 Getting people to know and trust your brand requires more than a great logo.
 You need a focused brand strategy that defines what your brand believes in, who your customers are, and how you plan to engage with the world.

 Once you’ve developed a strategy, you have to infuse your brand in all your marketing collateral, distribute it across every channel, and ensure it creates a consistent brand experience.
 Sound intimidating?
-It can be but it’s also entirely possible to design and execute a successful brand strategy when you break it down into manageable parts.
+It can be, but it’s also entirely possible to design and execute a successful brand strategy when you break it down into manageable parts.

 Whether you’re a new organization looking to make a mark or an established company going through a brand relaunch, many of the same principles and steps to a successful brand strategy apply.
-This guide includes the most important components of brand strategy and tips on how to get started.
+This guide includes the most important components of a brand strategy and tips on how to get started.

 What is brand strategy?

-Brand strategy is a collection of brand values, audience profiles, usage guidelines, voice and tone direction, and a long-term vision on how to consistently build your brand.
-It’s everything from your highest-level value proposition to the details of how you present your brand visually.
-Brand strategy contains the why behind your brand and all the instructions for how to communicate with your audience.
+Brand strategy is a collection of brand values, audience profiles, usage guidelines, voice and tone direction, and a long-term vision on how to consistently build your brandIt’s everything from your highest-level value proposition to the details of how you present your brand visually.
+Brand strategy contains the “why” behind your brand and all the instructions for how to communicate with your audience.

-Your brand strategy is what you refer to when someone asks “is this on brand?”
+Your brand strategy is what you refer to when someone asks, “Is this on brand?”
 And it’s an evolving approach as much as it’s a collection of information.
 Remember, it takes years of consistent execution to grow a brand like Nike, Apple, or Google.

 Why is brand strategy important?